rsspp/experiments/README.md

 ### Experiments
 The following folders contain the Makefile for the experiment, that basically calls NPF with one of the two testies.
 Some experiment folders contain the generated data and plots.
-All experiments folder contain a "README.md" file that explains them further.
+All experiments folder *will* contain a "README.md" file that explains them further.

 #### Kernel
  * heatmap: Figure 1 and Figure 3, showing the iPerf2 test.
 It is driven by kernel.testie, that is fairly readable.
 This experiment does *not* needs a trace as it uses iPerf.